MaterializeInc/materialize/doc/developer/project-management.md

 the Product team to discover the true underlying problem.
 Some may impact the work of other teams or require ongoing stakeholder management.
-In any of these cases, or in any case where a solution does not feel simple, problems should be turned into a Github Epic.
+In any of these cases, or in any case where a solution does not feel simple, problems should be turned into a GitHub Epic.

 Each standalone Issue and Epic will be prioritized and tagged with a Milestone: ["Now," "Next," or "Later,"](https://www.notion.so/Product-Planning-and-Prioritization-Guidance-ce7f91bd5e224a71841630c306414700#b745adb7b4604268a93033b38a504aae)